-Keeping a guinea pig as a pet is adorable and more important – lots of fun!
+Keeping a guinea pig as a pet is adorable and more important, lots of fun!
 These cute animals are most famous for their eating habits.
-Every meal time with cavies is a leisure activity because they are so cute to feed.
+Every meal time with guinea pigs is a leisure activity because they are so cute to feed.

 If you get dandelions from a clean and unpolluted place, they are perfectly fine for guinea pigs.

 The root of the dandelion is very healthy.
 If consumed in moderation, it can cure appetite loss, an upset belly, gallstones, and more.

 But, this applies only to small or minimal serving sizes, because guinea pigs have a different metabolism than humans.
 Guinea pigs can benefit from dandelions if consumed in moderate doses.